adambrangenberg/minecraft-bot/README.md

 List of Commands:

-- !collect
+- !collect (stop as first argument to stop)
-- !stopCollect
 - !come
-- !craft
+- !craft (stop as first argument to stop)
-- !stopCrafting
-- !dig
+- !dig (stop as first argument to stop)
 - !stopDig
 - !drop
 - !sudo
 - !pay
-- !follow
+- !follow (stop as first argument to stop)
-- !stopFollow

 There is a known issue that some stop commands don't get recognized.